Aliucord/documentation/theme-dev/README.md

 * As Riyu has found out, a lot of things in Light mode are not themable, but ven did say he will add more light mode support.
 [Link to Riyu's light mode tests](https://ptb.discord.com/channels/811255666990907402/868419532992172073/902278346195476490)

+## If certain elements on Android 12+ don't get themed

+> Due to Android's updates, specific elements in any/all themes might not be colored anymore depending on the device.
+Some of the important ones: chatbox input background, active dm button background, channel colors (the icons still work) etc. Not to worry, unless you're on Android 12+, they will work for you.
+Otherwise, it really depends what the device is, but it can happen.

 ## Troubleshooting
 - Background color not changing
 > Unfortunately sometimes this depends on your ROM
 - Background image not changing
-> Please check that you've used an allowed link and have transparency enabled
+> Please check that you've used an allowed link and have transparency enabled (don't use cdn)

 ### Credits
 - Fred - Fixing spelling errors